 How can I protect my heirs?

 There are many ways that you can protect your heirs and offer them peace of mind for the future.
-Our lawyers are skilled in comprehensive and strategic approaches to future planning.
-Through establishing directives for guardianship or estate planning with wills and trusts, there are numerous possibilities for you to protect your loved ones.
-We would be happy to consult with you, get to know your personal circumstances, and create a plan of action that will help you secure the best possible outcome that protects both you and your heirs.
+Our attorneys are skilled in comprehensive and strategic approaches to future planning.
+Through establishing directives for guardianship or estate planning with Wills and Trusts, there are numerous ways for you to protect your loved ones.
+We would be happy to consult with you, get to know your personal circumstances and create a plan of action that will help you secure the best possible outcome for both you and your heirs.

 What is the best way to avoid estate taxes?

-There are different types of estate taxes in the State of New York, including the federal and state estate tax.
-Because every case is different, there is no one way to avoid paying estate taxes.
-While creating a comprehensive estate plan, we will determine if establishing a trust, planning for Medicaid, or dividing your assets will reduce or avoid your estate taxes.
-We will make certain that your estate plan adheres to tax laws and meets all the requirements by the Internal Revenue Service and other tax authorities.
+There are different types of estate taxes, including federal and state.
+Because every case is different, there is not just one way to avoid paying estate taxes.
+While creating a comprehensive estate plan, we will determine if establishing a Trust, planning for Medicaid, implementing a gifting strategy, dividing your assets or pursuing other strategies will reduce or eliminate your estate tax liability.
+We will make certain that your estate plan adheres to all the requirements of the Internal Revenue Service (IRS) and other tax authorities.

-Contact us online or call 212-495-8133, our professional team is ready to take on your legal matters.
-We encourage you to browse through our website to learn more about the endless possibilities that our firm offers for your future planning needs.
-We provide legal counsel to clients in the states of New York and New Jersey from our offices in Manhattan, Brooklyn and Lakewood, New Jersey.
+We encourage you to browse through our website to learn more about the endless possibilities that our firm offers for your current and future planning needs.
+We provide legal counsel to clients throughout New York and New Jersey from our offices in Manhattan, Brooklyn and Lakewood, New Jersey.